Choijin Lama Museum in Ulaanbaatar

 an architectural masterpiece of the 19th and 20th century

-The Choijin Lama Museum is considered as one of the most beautiful monasteries of Mongolia.
-The temple has a great amount of statues preserved through the years.
-Nowadays, this monastery is no longer an active place of worship and will probably remain a museum.
-It is composed of four temples and four arch doors.
-There is a fine collection of woodcarving, applique, embroidery and sculptures, dated as early as the XVII century.
+The Choijin Lama temple is considered one of the most beautiful monasteries in Ulaanbaatar Mongolia.
+The temple has a great number of statues preserved through the years.
+In 1990, religious freedom was passed in Mongolia.
+But irrespective of that, this monastery is no longer an active place of worship and will probably remain a museum.